 To prevent any water contamination, student who have contagious infections will not be allowed to enter the water.
-This includes infections like: sickness and diarrhoea, cold sores, impetigo, conjunctivitis, open and infected wounds etc.
+This includes infections like: sickness and diarrhoea, cold sores, impetigo, conjunctivitis, open and infected wounds, ring worm, open wounds e.g. split lip, small cuts & grazes.